NoxHarmonium/moussaka-client/README.md

 var client = new MoussakaClient(opts);
 ```

-#### In The Browser:
+##### In The Browser:

-Install the package through bower
+Install the package through bower.
 ```bash
 bower install moussaka-client-js
 ```
+The minified and non minified file will be accessable at '/bower_components/moussaka-client-js/dist/'.
 Then choose your favourite way to load up the module

 1. Use browserify and the node module.
 2. Consume it with CommonJS
 ```javascript
 var MoussakaClient = require('moussaka-client-js.js');
 ```